Friday, December 22, 2017

 And it is not a stretch at all that he may have mushed that Hebrew word with one of the Latin words related to holy, “Sancta,” as in “sancta sanctorum,” the Holy of Holies.

 While Satanists do enjoy tweaking people’s noses with anagrams such as Santa/Satan, there is no evidence that Moore was a Satanist.
-He simply made up a word, drawing from the Dutch idea and the sound of “Sinterklaas.”
+He simply made up a word, drawing from his knowledge of Hebrew and the Dutch idea and the sound of “Sinterklaas.”

 But what was the Dutch doctrine of Sinterklaas?

-They celebrated Saint Nicholas’ day on December 6.
+The Church celebrated Saint Nicholas’ day on December 6.
 That celebration had nothing to do with Christmas.
 Nicholas had a sidekick, a horned, hairy goat-shaped character called Krampus.
 In other parts of Europe he is called ‘Black Pete.’
-Children were told they would be judged by the pair.
+Children were told they would be judged by these two.
 If they were good, Nicholas would give them coins or candy.
 If they were judged as naughty, Krampus or Black Pete would beat them with a bundle of birch switches.
 If they were really bad, Krampus would throw them in the bag he carries over his shoulder and take them back to hell.
-That’s right: Krampus was a demon. ('Black' Pete was simply a moor – an African Muslim.
+That’s right: Krampus was a demon. ('Black' Pete was simply a Moor – an African Muslim.
 His threat was to take kids to Africa.)

 What was Moore thinking, calling Santa a ‘jolly old elf’?